 Property and equipment are stated at cost.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 (amount not rounded) and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at acquisition value.
+Donated capital assets are recorded at estimated fair market value at the date of donation.